 The protein and fibre content in lentils helps both kids and adults feel fuller longer.
-This also works to stabilize blood sugar levels and keep energy levels up.
-Because lentils are low on the glycemic index, keep you feeling full longer, and aren’t calorie-dense, they make a great addition to any weight management plan.
+This also works to stabilize blood sugar levels and keep energy levels stable.
+Because lentils are low on the glycemic index, they keep tummies feeling full longer, which can help with self-regulating appetites throughout the day.

 Not only do lentils keep us healthy in the short-term, but also in the long-term.
 Lentils contain many nutrients that protect against chronic diseases.
 Research shows that having a diet rich in legumes (which are high in soluble fibre) can lower both total and LDL cholesterol levels, decreasing cardiovascular disease risk.
 The high potassium content of lentils can help to regulate blood pressure levels, which also protects against heart disease and stroke.

 Lentils are great for those living with diabetes and the special diet they must follow because of the low glycemic index value.
 Lentils keep blood sugar levels stable and improve glucose and insulin responses for hours after a meal (and even into the next meal!).

 5. Lentils are versatile and can be used anywhere